jrspinella/pe-backstage-azure-workshop/docs/Federal/Trainee/workshop.md

 You have completed the first lab.
 You have created a new Backstage app and explored the app.

+# Module 3 - Lab 2 - Deploy Kubernetes Cluster on Azure

-# Module 4 - Lab 2 - Paved Paths
+# Module 4 - Lab 3 - Paved Paths

 In this lab, we will discuss how to implement paved paths in Backstage.
 Paved paths are predefined paths that provide a set of best practices and configurations for specific types of applications.